chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 Next, using RStudio, navigate to the data-quality-toolkit folder and open the master "Toolkit.Rmd".
 You may also open the setup file setup.yml file in the same folder.

 ## Example Data File and Report for Testing
-We include in this repository an example data file which can be used to test and explore the toolkit: test_data_file.csv.
+We include in this repository an example data file we simulated which can be used to test and explore the toolkit: test_data_file.csv.
 The file represents a longitudinal dataset of benefit recipients, tracking cases/households over time for each month they are recorded in the file.
 A codebook for this test dataset is provided in the text file "Codebook for test_data_file.txt."

 The master R script Toolkit.Rmd and set up file setup.yml are prepared with convenient defaults to analyze this data file.
 An example output report from the toolkit based on this data file is also provided in Toolkit_Output_Example.html.